 A few years back, a very good friend of mine decided to build a wooden sailing boat.
-It took him three years just to build all parts for the hull in a small garage of 6×3 m.
+It took him three years just to build all parts for the hull in a small garage.
 During this period nobody was very optimistic about the project reaching completion.
 However, everything changed in October 2007 when the frame was finally assembled in an ugly and very cold hangar in our local yacht marina.
 At this point I was hooked by the beauty of the boat skeleton and after that I have spent hours crawling between the frames, together with my friend the boat builder and a growing number of visitors.

 The ugly hangar progressively turned into place of worship almost like a church, where people came to pay their respect and admiration to a man who chose larch and iroko instead of plastics; the place like a concert hall radiating background echo of the sounds made by the tools, whispers, conversations, jokes and the thoughts of the boat builder and every spectator and bystander.
 All the pessimism had gone.